On a Broad Reach

 It was my privilege to be invited for a jolly sailing jaunt on The Norfolk Broads, UK.

-Up and away from the house by 07:30 and on the water before mid-morning, but not without first having stopped en route at a Little Chef for a light Full English – a contradiction in terms, surely, if ever there was!
+Up and away from the house by 07:30 and I’m on the water before mid-morning.
+Stopping en route at a Little Chef for a light Full English – a contradiction in terms, surely, if ever there was, was a must!

-A cloudy October day, the temperature around 13 deg C, but the threat of showers held off.
+The October day wascloudy, and temperature around 13 deg C, although the threat of showers held off.
 The boat, ‘Kittiwake’, a comfortable, close-ish to nature Pegasus 700…..a winged horse!
 My companions – Rob (skipper/capitano), Richard (also very skipperish) and Cathy (birthday girl).

-We headed out from The Weirs (bottom right of the aerial view) beating our way by saw-tooth tacking – like a dance; two steps forward, one step back with an occasional unplanned jibe thrown in for good measure (now, if anyone has seen me dance, you’ll be building quite a picture) – along the rivers to Horning, some 8km distant.
-The wind was variable and sometimes limp, being masked by the trees that lined the river banks so, on occasions, we shamelessly started up the Mercury…..a winged messenger!
+We headed out from The Weirs (bottom right of the aerial view) beating our way by saw-tooth tacking, like a dance.
+Two steps forward, one step back with an occasional unplanned jibe thrown in for good measure (now, if anyone has seen me dance, you’ll be building quite a picture).
+We travelled along the rivers to Horning, some 8km distant.
+The wind was variable and sometimes limp, being masked by the trees that lined the river banks.
+On occasions, we shamelessly fired-up up the Mercury outboard.
 Well, we did want to get to our planned stop for lunch at Horning! (top left of the aerial view).

-I’ve walked beside this route on a previous occasion and, as I went, wanted to be on the water – and today, here I am, enjoying the pleasure of the new perspectives it offered.
-If I still smoked I would by now have filled my antique meerschaum pipe with aromatic Dutch tobacco and be deep in thought, inspired by the wild expanses of these Norfolk Broads.
+I’ve walked beside this route on a previous occasion and, as I went, wanted to be on the water – and today, here I am!
+I’m enjoying the pleasure of the new perspectives it offers.
+If I still smoked I would by now be filling my antique meerschaum pipe with aromatic Dutch tobacco and be deep in thought, inspired by the wild expanses of these Norfolk Broads.

 The Broads is as unique an area as any in beautiful, natural Britain, and can be bathed in warming sunshine or battered by fierce winds howling across the North Sea, straight from the Urals.

 In 2010 I spent much of my working time at Ipswich NHS Trust.
-As I was being shown around the hospital site by their most interesting, knowledgeable and affable Facilities Manager, I started to notice a number of paintings and drawings adorning the corridors, in a style that I clearly recognised from a decade or more ago.
+As I was being shown around the hospital site by their most interesting, knowledgeable and affable Facilities Manager, I started to notice a number of paintings and drawings adorning the corridors.
+The style of these paintings were familiar and instantly recognisable.

 “I know,” I said “David stayed with my wife and me several years ago, when he was writing his book Cambridge Seven Hundred.”